Quick links

 Up to 40%[6] of patients with aniridia are due to nonsense mutations.
 Animal studies have shown that ataluren eye drops is able to reverse the developmental defects associated with aniridia when given at a specific time frame after birth.[7][8]

-Due to the positive findings from these studies, a clinical trial called Study of Ataluren in Participants With Nonsense Mutation Aniridia (STAR) is now underway to assess the safety and effectiveness of oral ataluren in patients with aniridia due to nonsense mutations.
+A clinical trial called Study of Ataluren in Participants With Nonsense Mutation Aniridia (STAR) was conducted to assess the safety and effectiveness of oral ataluren in patients with aniridia due to nonsense mutations, however, the trial failed to meet its primary endpoints.

 Related links